Torchtopher/WartProject/README.md

-TThis program was made for windows and for a 2560x1440 monitor with a decent computer.
+This program was made for windows and for a 2560x1440 monitor with a decent computer.
 Withen minecraft you must also have a certain type of farm and be using a certain texture pack.
 It will most likely not work for you.

 Features: